xy-241/CS-Notes/content/Tools/AWS/Compute/ECS/ECS.md

 ### Volume
 - 2 types - ``Bind Mounts`` & ``EFS Volumes``
 - [[ECS Fargate]] can only use ``EFS Volumes``, ``Bind Mounts`` are local file system volumes mounted directly from the host to the container.
 But [[ECS Fargate]] is [[Serverless]]
+### Fargate
+- The one and only one **Deployment Strategy** is **Spread**
+- Doesn't have control over Deployment Strategy like the ECS powered by [[EC2]].
+Because Fargate is serverless, so we don't really have to consider which az's ec2 instance has more cpu power, thus deploy new task to that ec2 in that az